-This paper provides a comprehensive analysis of the impact of improving the export quality on international and domestic trade.
-The theoretical framework developed in this study shows that an increase in quality of the high-quality good will increase the exports of both the high-quality and the low-quality good, and will reduce domestic sales in the absence of any overall capacity constraint.

-The empirical findings from the gravity analysis support my theoretical predictions.
-That is, product quality matters for international trade only, impacting exports positively.
-However, product quality and domestic trade have a negative relationship.
+In conclusion, this paper provides a comprehensive analysis of the impact of improving the export quality on international and domestic trade of a developing and a developed country.
+The theoretical framework shows that enhancing export quality improves export performance of a country but it reduces domestic trade under certain conditions.
+The empirical findings suggest that the product quality matters for international trade only and impacts exports positively.
+However, quality and domestic trade have a negative relationship.
 Higher quality and high prices reduce domestic trade.
 The positive effect of improving export quality on the exports is more pronounced for OECD countries than the non-OECD countries.
-On the other hand, the negative effect of product quality on domestic trade is also more pronounced for the OECD member countries.
+They need to encourage investment in high-quality exporting sectors by improving business and governance indicators.